NVIDIA/aistore/docs/etl.md

  - /docs/etl.md/
 ---

-**ETL** stands for **E**xtract, **T**ransform, **L**oad.
-More specifically:
+**ETL** — **Extract**, **Transform**, **Load** — is a core workflow in data pipelines:

-* **E**xtract - data from different original formats and/or multiple sources;
+- **Extract** data from various formats and sources
-* **T**ransform - to the unified common format optimized for subsequent computation (e.g., training deep learning model);
+- **Transform** it into a unified format optimized for compute (e.g., deep learning)
-* **L**oad - transformed data into a new destination - e.g., a storage system that supports high-performance computing over large scale datasets.
+- **Load** the result into a new destination

+The AIStore ETL system is designed from the ground up to execute all 3 stages of the ETL process *locally*.
 AIStore and any of its [supported backends](https://github.com/NVIDIA/aistore/blob/main/docs/images/supported-backends.png) can serve as both the source for extraction and the destination for loading.
-The AIStore ETL system is designed from the ground up to execute all 3 stages of the ETL process *locally*.
-With AIStore ETL, you can easily manage and transform your dataset using custom transformation logic.
+Unlike traditional ETL pipelines that extract data out of storage, transform it externally, and push it back, AIStore deploys custom transformation logic directly on the nodes that store the data.
+This drastically **reduces data movement**, **improves performance**, and **eliminates infrastructure overhead**.

-Why is it worth to adopt AIStore ETL?
-Because at scale, it dramatically accelerates the ETL process.
-AIStore ETL can deliver up to **50x** performance gains compared to traditional client-side extract-transform-load operations, while preserving full flexibility to define your own transformation logic.
-Specifically, AIStore ETL enables you to dynamically plug in your own transformation logic into the cluster and leverage the compute resources already available in the cluster to transform your dataset efficiently.
+AIStore ETL is fully language- and framework-agnostic.
+You can deploy your own custom web server as a transformation pod or use our plug-and-play ETL servers by simply providing the transformation logic.
+It supports both **inline transformations** (real-time processing via GET requests) and **offline batch transformations** (bucket-to-bucket), delivering up to **50×** performance gains over traditional client-side ETL workflows.

 ![ETL Inline & Offline Transformation Flow](assets/ais_etl_series/etl-inline-offline.gif)

-Find more information on the architecture and implementation of `ais-etl` [here](/ext/etl/README.md).
+Learn more about the architecture and implementation [here](/ext/etl/README.md).

 **Note:** AIStore ETL requires [Kubernetes](https://kubernetes.io).